Vim must die and Emacs must not take its place

 They are nasty, Norman-door software that has no place in a modern OS.
 Do not tell me "you have to learn a text editor".
 Nobody should have to learn a text editor any more than they have to learn lightswitches.

-At this stage there are a lot of Linux users desperately scrolling to find the comments section, to tell me that I “can’t reasonably expect mouse input” in the terminal or that menus and toolbars “can’t exist in the terminal” or that “most stuff requires” “you to read the manual”.
+At this stage there are a lot of Linux users desperately scrolling I don't have one.
+At me., to tell me that I "can't reasonably expect mouse input" in the terminal or that menus and toolbars "can't exist in the terminal" or that "most stuff requires" "you to read the manual".
 (Honestly, what was the last app you lauched that came with a manual?)
 To those people I present the greatest terminal-based text editor ever written:

 Microsoft QuickBASIC, circa 1988.